 Julianne Rose is an Australian Photographer living and capturing moments in Paris for the past 30 years.
 She uses photography and image-related media, to explore identity, ambiguity, and confusion between inanimate objects, children, and adults.

-Read about the interview with Irina Lokteva Pikalova the keen-eyed Photographer & Graphics Artist of Spain here.
+Read about the interview with Irina Lokteva Pikalova | The Keen-Eyed Photographer & Graphics Artist from Spain here.